Nischal079/Newrepo/README.md

 # Newrepo
-This is my first git repository.
+This is my git repository that contains my Projects.
 <br>
 Author - Nischal poudel